 The range is a percent of the total threshold between 0 and 100%.
+The default is 5%.

 - 9. From the Control Action mode menu, select one of the following options for the port: - None.
 No action is taken. - Trap.
 If the threshold of the configured broadcast storm is exceeded, a trap is sent. - Shutdown.
 If the threshold of the configured broadcast storm is exceeded, the port is shut down. - 10.
 Click the Apply button.